 Our new normal may be that we are to some degree homeschooling our kids.
 We have sat and discussed this with our son who is about to start as a High School Junior.
 Chances are a lot of his classes will now be from home in an online Zoom class or similar.

 Even though they are in their bedroom or allocated study area they are still interacting with a group and getting to know a group which I think is fantastic.
-How amazing is the technology we have in our world today and that our kids can avail of.
-Which leads me nicely to my final topic.
+How amazing is the technology we have in our world today that our kids can avail of?
+This leads me nicely to my final topic.

 The importance of Social Media

-In saying all of that, being on social media is part of teens lives.
-It is a way of staying in touch but also mixing with like minded people through online groups with similar interest.
+In saying all of that, being on social media is part of teens’ lives.
+It is a way of staying in touch but also mixing with like-minded people through online groups with similar interests.